-F-1 Optional Practical Training (OPT) allows you to work one year after completion of studies.
-Graduate students may apply for OPT after finishing all coursework but prior to thesis deposit.
-Employment should directly relate to your field of study and correspond with your education level.
+F-1 post-completion Optional Practical Training (OPT) allows F-1 students to be employed in the United States one year after completion of studies.
+Graduate students may apply for OPT after finishing all coursework but prior to thesis deposit and/or defense.
+Employment must be directly related to field of study and correspond with education level.
+Multiple employers are permitted; however, each position must be related to field of study and reported to ISSS.
 No job offer is needed to apply.
-However, OPT applicants are only allowed a total of 90 days unemployment during their initial 12 month OPT allocation
+However, OPT applicants are only allowed a total of 90 days unemployment during their initial 12-month OPT period.

-- Are you completing the degree (or finishing your coursework)?
+- Are you completing the degree (non-thesis track) or finishing your required coursework (thesis track)

-- Have you studied for a minimum of two semesters, directly prior to your completion?
+- Have you studied for a minimum of two semesters (Fall & Spring), directly prior to your completion of studies?

 - Do you have a valid passport?